 What is a molar pregnancy?

-A molar pregnancy is the result of a genetic error during the fertilization process that leads to growth of abnormal tissue within the uterus.
+A molar pregnancy is the result of a genetic error during the fertilization process that leads to a growth of abnormal tissue within the uterus.
 Molar pregnancies rarely involve a developing embryo, and the growth of this material is rapid compared to normal fetal growth.
 It has the appearance of a large and random collection of grape-like cell clusters.
 There are two types of molar pregnancies, “complete,” and “partial.”

 What is a complete molar pregnancy?